• Skip to primary navigation

 If the content-coding of an entity in a request message is not acceptable to the origin server, the server SHOULD respond with a status code of 415 (Unsupported Media Type).
 If multiple content encodings have been applied to an entity, all the encodings MUST be listed in the order in which they were used.

-Please note that the original media-type for request and response are not impacted whether compression is requested or not.
+Please note that the original media type for request and response are not impacted whether compression is requested or not.

 Compression can save a lot of bandwidth, with minimal cost without additional complexity.
 Also, you may know that most web browsers automatically request compressed representations from website host servers – using the above headers.